Champions League

 Special Envoy to MilanBarça had heaven within reach of Milan, but just as they were edging towards their umpteenth comeback of the Hansi Flick era, their hopes were dashed by an Acerbi goal in added time that sent the match into cruel extra time.
 With two minutes left in the 90 minutes, it looked like Raphinha was about to work a miracle, overturning a 2-0 first-half deficit that, as in the first leg, was the result of individual errors.
 Inter, despite suffering heavily, made the most of their home advantage to eventually prevail in a tie (4-3) that, despite the outcome, once again makes Barça one of the most respected teams in Europe.
 The team, which fought until their last breath, ended up playing with a back three with Araujo, Gerard, and Héctor Fort.
 It will be a long time before they return to a Champions League final, but the journey to this point has filled Barcelona fans with a sense of hope that must now be translated against Real Madrid at Montjuïc.

-In Milan, the team delivered a colossal performance at the Giuseppe Meazza stadium, where the home fans shook the foundations and supported their team as if they were soldiers of the Roman Empire.
-The goal was to silence the Gaul represented by the more than 3,000 Barça fans who screamed and cheered for the dream of returning to a Champions League final.
+In Milan, the team waged a colossal battle at the Giuseppe Meazza stadium, where the home fans shook the foundations and supported their team as if they were soldiers of the Roman Empire.
+The objective was to silence the Gaul represented by the more than 3,000 Barça fans who screamed and screamed to dream of returning to a Champions League final.
 In a hostile environment, the challenge was enormous for a team full of youngsters led by Lamine Yamal, who flew on the pitch, but it wasn't enough.

 Cargando